 Transport-Layer Semantic Cookie.
-Transport-layer cookies are semantic cookies that are encoded in the transport-layer protocol.
-As identified in a previous study [40], there are three ways to encode cookies in the transport layer without requiring any modifications on the users' machines: (1) encode the cookie into the least significant bits of IPv6 addresses with a maximum of 64 bits, (2) encode the cookie into the timestamp option of TCP with a maximum of 32 bits, and (3) encode the cookie into the conneciton ID of QUIC with a maximum of 160 bits.
+Transport-layer cookies are semantic cookies that are encrypted and encoded in the transport-layer protocol.
+As identified in a previous study [33], cookies can be encoded in three protocols without requiring any modifications on the users' machines: IPv6, TCP, and QUIC.
+In this paper we only consider QUIC.
+Discussions for IPv6 and TCP and more details for QUIC are provided in Appendix B.2.